johnnyhoichuen/big2-rl/README.md

 *   `--output`: where the pickled data will be saved
 *   `--num_games`: how many random games will be generated, default 10000

-### Step 2: Self-Play [TODO]
+### Step 2: Self-Play
 ```
 python3 evaluate.py
 ```
 Some important hyperparameters are as follows.
+* `--south`: which agent will play as the South player, which can be random, or the path of the pre-trained DMC model
-*   `--landlord`: which agent will play as Landlord, which can be random, rlcard, or the path of the pre-trained model
+* `--east`: which agent will play as the East player, which can be random, or the path of the pre-trained DMC model
-*   `--landlord_up`: which agent will play as LandlordUp (the one plays before the Landlord), which can be random, rlcard, or the path of the pre-trained model
+* `--north`: which agent will play as the North player, which can be random, or the path of the pre-trained DMC model
-*   `--landlord_down`: which agent will play as LandlordDown (the one plays after the Landlord), which can be random, rlcard, or the path of the pre-trained model
+* `--west`: which agent will play as the West player, which can be random, or the path of the pre-trained DMC model
 * `--eval_data`: the pickle file that contains evaluation data
-*   `--num_workers`: how many subprocesses will be used
+* `--num_workers`: how many subprocesses will be used to run evaluation data
 * `--gpu_device`: which GPU to use.
 It will use CPU by default

-For example, the following command evaluates DouZero-ADP in Landlord position against random agents
+For example, the following command evaluates performance of a DMC Agent trained for 200 frames against random agents in all other positions
 ```
-python3 evaluate.py --landlord baselines/douzero_ADP/landlord.ckpt --landlord_up random --landlord_down random
+python3 evaluate.py --south baselines/weights_200.ckpt --east random --west random --north random
 ```
-The following command evaluates DouZero-ADP in Peasants position against RLCard agents
+The following command evaluates performance of DMC Agent trained for 200 frames at south and east positions, but trained for 4000 frames at north, and 10000 frames at west.
 ```
-python3 evaluate.py --landlord rlcard --landlord_up baselines/douzero_ADP/landlord_up.ckpt --landlord_down baselines/douzero_ADP/landlord_down.ckpt
+python3 evaluate.py --south baselines/weights_200.ckpt --east baselines/weights_200.ckpt --west baselines/weights_10000.ckpt --north baselines/weights_4000.ckpt
 ```
-By default, our model will be saved in `douzero_checkpoints/douzero` every half an hour.
-We provide a script to help you identify the most recent checkpoint.
+By default, our model will be saved in `big2rl_checkpoints/big2rl` every half an hour.
+We provide a script to help identify the most recent checkpoint.
 Run
 ```
-sh get_most_recent.sh douzero_checkpoints/douzero/
+sh get_most_recent.sh big2rl_checkpoints/big2rl/
 ```
 The most recent model will be in `most_recent_model`.

-## Issues in Windows
-You may encounter `operation not supported` error if you use a Windows system to train with GPU as actors.
-This is because doing multiprocessing on CUDA tensors is not supported in Windows.
-However, our code extensively operates on the CUDA tensors since the code is optimized for GPUs.
-Please contact us if you find any solutions!

 ## Core Team
 *   [Jasper Chow](https://github.com/jchow-ust)